DavidJKTofan/davidtofan.com/content/articles/cloudflare-for-teams.md

 If you are using Public key authentication for SSH on your Droplet, then the following method would make sense to make it easier for users to login: any authenticated user can access my Droplet through SSH without the necessary Public/Private Keys installed on their device by [configuring short-lived certificates](https://developers.cloudflare.com/cloudflare-one/identity/users/short-lived-certificates).

-First I had to generate a short-lived certificate Public Key on the Cloudflare for Teams dashboard (Configuration > Service Auth).
+First I had to generate a short-lived certificate Public Key on the Cloudflare Zero Trust dashboard (Configuration > Service Auth).

 Then I copy-pasted the Public Key on a new file called `ca.pub` on my Droplet: